Symposium 2 December 2019 ‘Consumer rights and human rights: enemies or allies?’

 The ideology of the free market has become increasingly criticized because it is held responsible for socio-economic inequality and the malfunctioning of the public sector.
 But not so long ago, the free market was embraced by a broad range of actors across the entire political spectrum.
 One sign of this endorsement was the use of market terminology – such as consumers and clients – by self-advocate organizations of people with disabilities and patients active at local, national and international levels.
 During the last decades, many of these organizations have also started to employ the language of human rights.
 Although the relation between human rights and free market ideology or neoliberalism has increasingly started to receive attention, the question how self-advocacy organizations have dealt with these ideologies and concepts has hardly ever been posed.
 During the symposium ‘Consumer rights and human rights activism: enemies or allies?’ we will explore this question with self-advocates and historians working on relevant issues.

-During the symposium historians and (former) self-advocates will give short pitches, which will be followed by a panel discussion and debate with the audience.
+During the symposium historians, lawyers and self-advocates will give short pitches, which will be followed by a panel discussion and debate with the audience.
 Participants in the panel are:

 - Peter van Dam (Universiteit van Amsterdam)